McRaeAlex/McRaeAlex.github.io/_posts/2020-04-28-Guide-to-setting-up-Vue-with-Phoenix-1.5.md

 ## Setup Vue

 Now we create the Vue application with the vue-cli.
-I have choosen to call mine app but name it whatever you want.
+I have chosen to call mine app but name it whatever you want.

 ```